mmccall0813/answer.js/README.md

 # answer.js
-A open source blooket cheat
+A bookmarklet-based blooket cheat that uses the offical blooket api to get question answers.